Taking a Deep Dive With the Spinnaker Overboard

 I’ve been checking out a lot of dive watches lately as research for an upcoming dive watch article, so when Spinnaker reached out to us and asked if we wanted to review one, the timing couldn’t have been better.
 I received the Overboard early August and have given it plenty of wrist time since.

 Compared to some of the other divers I’ve been wearing lately (the Scurfa Diver One and Hamilton Navy Sub Auto, for example), the Overboard is bigger and heavier at 46mm.
-The Overboard boasts 300m of water resistance, a sapphire-coated mineral crystal, and a helium escape valve.
+The Overboard boasts a substantial 1000m of water resistance, a sapphire-coated mineral crystal, and a helium escape valve.

 As of the time of this writing, the Overboard can be yours for a hair under $250.